JackOfNoneTrades/EyesInTheShadows/README.md

 * Configurable Eyes fleeing Ocelots and Cats, and other mobs.
 * Implemented configurable aggression changing based on light level.
 * Thaumcraft integration (aspects, possibility to warp the player upon jumpscare).
+* Eyes can be made entirely passive.
+Passive eyes can spawn in peaceful mode.

 ### How to build?
 `gradlew build`.